mmertama/FigmaQML/README.md

 # FigmaQML #

-FigmaQML is an application to generate [Figma](https://www.figma.com) designs to [QML](https://doc.qt.io/qt-5/qtqml-index.html) sourcecode for [QtQuick](https://doc.qt.io/qt-5/qtquick-index.html) applications.
+FigmaQML is an application to generate [QML](https://doc.qt.io/qt-5/qtqml-index.html) sourcecode from [Figma](https://www.figma.com) designs for [QtQuick](https://doc.qt.io/qt-5/qtquick-index.html) applications.
+FigmaQML will let designer to compose the UI without need of programmer to reproduce design using UI code.
+Omitting that tedious, reduntant step, will dramatically decrease development effort.
+FigmaQML will provide a QML code that is ready programmer to focus on implementing functionality.

 * Version 1.0
 * License: [Mit license](https://en.wikipedia.org/wiki/MIT_License)